Spirulina: A Blue Green Algae That Boosts the Immune System, Reduces Candida and Protects Cells from Damage

 - Only 20 calories

 Phycocyanin also contains protective properties that boost the immune system by fighting off damage to the liver and brain.
-A study published in Current Protein and Peptide Science found that phycocyanin contains powerful antioxidant, anti-inflammatory, neuroprotective and hepatoprotective effects that soothe inflamed tissues and prevent cellular damage.
+Research published in Current Protein and Peptide Science found that phycocyanin contains powerful antioxidant, anti-inflammatory, neuroprotective and hepatoprotective effects that "soothe inflamed tissues and prevent cellular damage."
 The study found that phycocyanin also helped clean out blood to support liver function.

 Spirulina for Gut Health

-For those who enjoy the ease and comfort of getting their spirulina intake from a tablet, we suggest our Foodtopia Spirulina tablets.
+For those who enjoy the ease and comfort of getting their spirulina intake from a tablet, we can recommend the Foodtopia brand.
 One bag provides you with 180 tablets of 500 mg each.
 They contain no fillers, coatings, additives, binders or preservatives that other brands might carry.
 One serving will get you all nine essential amino acids and more than 15 different vitamins and minerals.

 If, however, you prefer powders to capsules, try Maximum Vibrance.
 Each serving of the nutritious greens powder contains 1,000mg of organic spirulina.
 Composed of fruit, vegetables, cereal grasses and assorted botanicals, Vibrant Health's comprehensive formulation also delivers a high percentage of nutrients and antioxidants from real food sources.
 There's even 2g of chlorella protein powder per serving.
 Chlorella, of course, is a single-celled green algae not dissimilar from spirulina.
 Maximum Vibrance is thus a great way of obtaining a healthy daily intake of dietary algae, not to mention other beneficial nutrients.